Equal Opportunity & Diversity Office

 Diversity Web: Numerous links to research and resources; campus profiles; leaders guides for discussion; and the University of Maryland's searchable Diversity Database.
 "Diversity Web links Colleges and Universities that are working to engage the diversity of United States society in educational mission, campus climate, curriculum focus and connections with the larger society."

-Office of Women in Higher Education: The Office of Women in Higher Education (OWHE) provides information and counsel to many constituencies within the higher education community concerning policies, issues, and strategies that affect women's education and advancement.
+Diversity in Leadership - American Council on Education: The American Council on Education (ACE) provides leadership and advocacy within the higher education community concerning policies, issues, and strategies that affect education and advancement.

-The American Association for Affirmative Action is the association of professionals managing affirmative action, equal opportunity, diversity and other human resource programs.
+The American Association for Access, Equity and Diversity (AAAED) is an association of professionals managing affirmative action, equal opportunity, diversity and other human resource programs.